Jane Russell: The Outlaw

-In 1940, Russell was signed to a seven-year contract by film mogul Howard Hughes, and made her motion-picture debut in The Outlaw (1943), a story about Billy the Kid that went to great lengths to showcase her voluptuous figure.
+In 1940, Russell was signed to a seven-year contract by film mogul Howard Hughes, and made her motion-picture debut in The Outlaw (1943), a story about Billy the Kid that went to great lengths to showcase her figure.

 The movie was completed in 1941, but it was not released until 1943 in a limited release.
-Problems occurred with the censorship of the production code over the way her ample cleavage was displayed in promotion of the film.
+Problems occurred with the censorship of the production code over the way her cleavage was displayed in promotion of the film.

-When the movie was finally passed, it had a general release in 1946.
+When the movie was finally approved, it had a general release in 1946.
 During that time, Russell was kept busy doing publicity and became known nationally.
 Contrary to countless incorrect reports in the media since the release of The Outlaw, Russell did not wear the specially designed underwire bra that Howard Hughes had designed and made for her to wear during filming.
 According to Jane's 1985 autobiography, she said that the bra was so uncomfortable that she secretly discarded it and wore her own bra with the cups padded with tissue and the straps pulled up to elevate her breasts.

 Russell's measurements were 38-24-36, and she stood 5 ft 7 in (97-61-91 cm and 1.7 m), making her more statuesque than most of her contemporaries.
 Her favorite co-star Bob Hope once introduced her as "the two and only Jane Russell".
 He joked, "Culture is the ability to describe Jane Russell without moving your hands."
 Howard Hughes said, "There are two good reasons why men go to see her.
 Those are enough."

 She was a popular pin-up photo with servicemen during World War II.
 Speaking about her sex appeal, Russell later said, "Sex appeal is good – but not in bad taste.
 Then it's ugly.
 I don't think a star has any business posing in a vulgar way.
 I've seen plenty of pin-up pictures that have sex appeal, interest, and allure, but they're not vulgar.
 They have a little art to them.
 Marilyn's calendar was artistic."

 She did not appear in another movie until 1946, when she played Joan Kenwood in Young Widow for Hunt Stromberg, who released it through United Artists.
 The film went over budget by $600,000 and was a box office failure.